Initial Data Analysis

 Case study: Employment Data in Australia (3/3)

-• There’s a suspicious change in August numbers from 2014.
+• Also notice a change in August numbers from 2014.

 • A potential explanation for this is that there was a change in the survey from 2014.